pypa/hatch/COMMANDS.rst

     Uses the ``pytest`` and ``coverage`` shipped with Hatch instead of environment-aware modules.
     This is useful if you just want to run a quick test without installing these again in a virtual env.
 Keep in mind these will be the Python 3 versions.

+*-nd/--no-detect*
+    Does not run the tests inside a project's dedicated virtual env.

 ``pypath``
 ^^^^^^^^^^